 Here you will find example wording so that you can make sure your Will reflects your wishes.

 We regularly share reports to show how gifts in Wills make a difference to people with cancer and their loved ones.
-You can contact our legacy officer or come along to an event to hear how gifts in Wills change lives.
+You can contact our legacy officer to hear how gifts in Wills change lives.